Breaking Down Barriers

 When Discovery Communications saw an opportunity to improve access to quality education for marginalized girls in Ghana, Kenya, and Nigeria, Arent Fox was there to provide pro bono legal work for Discovery Learning Alliance, a nonprofit supporting a new partnership between Discovery Communications and the United Kingdom.
 Discovery is investing $19.2 million into girls’ education, which will be match-funded by a grant to Discovery from the UK Department for International Development, with Discovery Learning Alliance as the initiative’s implementing partner.

-Arent Fox partner Anthony Lupo and associate Leah Montesano provided the pro bono legal counsel for Discovery and were supported by partner Mark Joachim and associates Charlyn Ho and Amy Salomon.
+Arent Fox partner Anthony Lupo and associate Leah Montesano provided the pro bono legal counsel for Discovery and were supported by associates Charlyn Ho and Amy Salomon.

 “Discovery is proud to partner with the UK Department for International Development to provide marginalized girls in Ghana, Kenya and Nigeria with important resources to help them thrive,” said David Zaslav, President and CEO of Discovery Communications.
 “As the world's number one nonfiction media company, Discovery has kept education core to its mission, and through our global efforts, we have utilized the power of media to improve lives and support community development.”